diskoverdata/diskover-community/README.md

 ## Getting Started

-Install Python dependencies using `pip`.
+Check Redis and Elasticsearch are running and install Python dependencies using `pip`.

 ```sh
 $ pip install -r requirements.txt